iaphub/iaphub-android-sdk/README.md

 ⚠ If a product is returned by the [API](https://www.iaphub.com/docs/api/get-user/) but the sku cannot be loaded, it'll be filtered from the list and an 'unexpected' error will be returned in the `setOnErrorListener` listener.

+⚠ If you have multiple Android offers, the oldest (first one you've created) will be used by default.

 ```kotlin
 Iaphub.getProductsForSale { err: IaphubError?, products: List<Product>? ->
   // On a success err should be null